 Coronavirus in China increases demand for N95 face masks from India

-Madurai, Jan 30: The manufacturers who produce N95 masks in Madurai, Tamil Nadu in India are working extra hours to produce N95 masks as demand soars in China due to the outbreak of the fatal CoronaVirus.
+Madurai, Jan 30: The manufacturers who produce N95 masks in Madurai, Tamil Nadu in India are working extra hours to produce N95 masks as demand soars in China due to the outbreak of the fatal Coronavirus.

 Abhilash, MD, AM Mediwear, said to the news agency ANI, "We're getting huge number of orders from Indian exporters who will send masks to China.
 We've doubled our production."